bgaze/experimentations-maze/README.md

 Any comment / improvement / suggestion / explanation is highly welcomed.

-I've also build a very basic game using the Javascript implémentation.
+I've also build a very basic game using the Javascript implementation.
 You can give it a try here : [Escape The MAze](https://escape-the-maze.netlify.com/game/)

 ![Maze example](maze.png)